ScrollKit 3.0

 Flash & set up

 Once the box is assembled, three short stages get it running: flash CircuitPython, copy the app, then set up WiFi and pick your parks from a web page the sign hosts itself.
-After that it updates itself over the air.
-You shouldn’t need a computer again.
+After that it runs on its own, and new parks arrive without you doing anything.

 1